twallema/pySODM/docs/models.md

 # Models

 Standard usage of pySODM involves building an ODE or SDE model.
-For practical examples of initializing models, we refer to the tutorials in this documentation.
+For practical examples of initializing models, we refer to the [tutorials](workflow.md).

 ##  *class* ODEModel